 With the help of a barefoot 15-year-old boy from the old West and an ancient Goshute wise woman, Richard Pratt sets out to save the man he loves, Salt Lake City, and his own wounded soul.
 Together they must face a ferocious enemy bent on the complete destruction of a great American city.
 An enemy with his fingers deep in Richard’s shameful past.

-The Last Handful of Clover is a sweeping supernatural thriller about love, loss, regret, and redemption.
-It is a novel of terror, in which one man is called upon to face the sins of his past in order to save the future for the man he loves, and a city of over a million innocent souls.
+The Last Handful of Clover is a sweeping supernatural trilogy about love, loss, regret, and redemption.
+It is a story of terror, in which one man is called upon to face the sins of his past in order to save the future for the man he loves, and a city of over a million innocent souls.

 Peopled by a cast of unforgettable characters, The Last Handful of Clover is an epic hero’s journey into darkness.
 From the remote Montana wilderness of 1810 to a secret chemical weapons laboratory under the Utah desert, the scope of The Last Handful of Clover is breathtaking, and lays bare the desperate longings, universal loss, and inevitable anguish of being human.